 Summer sports and recreation

-During the summer, 1.4 km of skating, running and walking loops are layed out all around the Playing Field.
-There is no fee associated to those sports, but applications are required to use the grounds for certain sports activities and fees may apply (418-648-7289).
+During the summer, the park users can enjoy 1.4 km of multipurpose tracks layed out all around the Playing Field.
+There is no fee associated to these tracks, but applications are required to use the grounds for certain sports activities and fees may apply (418-648-7289).

 Winter sports and recreation